 Slate is a sturdy natural stone with substantial heat and water-resistant properties.
 So, it proves an ideal option for roofing material.
 It is equally applicable for exterior paving with proper treatment.
 When it is broken, it turns into thin sheets.
 It requires simple cleaning and maintenance treatments.

-Quartzite has the best of both worlds, the durability of granite and beauty of marble.
-It is hard and resistance to stains.
+Quartzite has the best of both worlds, the durability of granite and the beauty of marble.
+It is hard and resistant to stains.
 Thus, you can pay less attention to the maintenance program.

 Tip 2 – Know Calcareous Stones

-Marble is a kind of Limestone, but have tons of options for color, styles, and patterns occur in nature.
+Marble is a kind of Limestone but has tons of options for color, styles, and patterns that occur in nature.
 So, it has stunning beauty and tempts us to lay as floors and cladding on walls.
-It is highly sensitive material to stains, spills, humidity, and scratching.
+It is a highly sensitive material to stains, spills, humidity, and scratching.
 Thus, marble is the most expensive material regarding care and maintenance too.

 Travertine is durable and thermally resistant material for exterior applications.
-It is luxurious material with all beauty attributes of marble, but sturdier than marbles.
-Finishing treatments determine its maintenance & cares.
+It is luxurious material with all the beautiful attributes of marble, but sturdier than marbles.
+Finishing treatments determine their maintenance & care.
 So, polished travertine, thanks to its properties, is easy to care and maintain.

 Onyx is softer than granite.
 It has bands of different silicon oxide minerals, which are adding beauty to it.
 Being calcites, it is porous and absorbs stains easily.
 Therefore, onyx requires more care than other natural stones.
 It believes that it has healing properties, so the use of Onyx is high in affluent homes& religious places.

-If you are not able to recognize your natural stones, please look for the help of professionals such as stone installers, building contractors, stone maintenance services providers or your stone suppliers like World of Stones.
+If you are not able to recognize your natural stones, please look for the help of professionals such as stone installers, building contractors, stone maintenance services providers, or stone suppliers like World of Stones.

 Cleaning & Maintenance Tips